What’s Happening in the KCSD Technology Department

 - Substitute teachers would be able to continue with teacher lesson plans, since they would essentially have the same tools available to them as do regular staff.

-4-Schoology-Schoology is a learning management system (LMS) that has been adopted by KCSD at both the Kennett Middle School and High School.
+5-Schoology-Schoology is a learning management system (LMS) that has been adopted by KCSD at both the Kennett Middle School and High School.
 This system allows teachers to post assignments online, students to complete assignments online at their convenience, and teachers to post grades online.
+Parent access to student’s Schoology account is now available.